 Smart Copy and Checkpoint Resume

-Reflection for Secure IT UNIX clients and servers support features that help minimize the amount of time spent repeating unnecessary transfer of data.
+By default, Reflection for Secure IT supports the following features that help minimize the amount of time and resources spent repeating unnecessary transfer of data.

 Reflection for Secure IT client and servers can resume an interrupted file transfer at the point at which the transfer was interrupted.
 For example, if a connection is dropped during a file upload, the client user can restart the transfer.
 The Reflection for Secure IT client determines the size of the file on the server, and requests a hash of that file from the server.
 The client computes the hash of the local file up to the length that the server already has.
 If the hashes are the same, the transfer resumes at that point in the file.

 Note: Computing a hash to compare files does not produce useful data for ASCII transfers between systems with different line endings, so the hash comparison is skipped in this case and the complete file is always transferred.

 Disabling Smart Copy and Checkpoint Resume

 If you want to force a complete transfer every time, you can disable the smart copy and checkpoint resume features.
 This has the following effects:

 Note: Disabling smart copy and checkpoint resume is product-dependent; it affects transfers to and from current versions of all Reflection for Secure IT clients, but does not affect the behavior of all SSH clients.